core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 This document does not change the security properties of OSCORE and Group OSCORE.
 That is, given any two OSCORE endpoints, the method defined in this document provides them with the same security guarantees that OSCORE and Group OSCORE provide in the case where such endpoints are specifically application endpoints.

-## Preserving Location Anonimity
+## Preserving Location Anonymity

 Before decrypting an incoming request (see Step 3 in {{incoming-requests}}), the recipient endpoint checks whether decrypting the request is an acceptable operation to perform, according to the endpoint's configuration and a possible authorization enforcement, and in the light of the alleged request sender and the OSCORE Security Context to use.

 This is particularly relevant for an origin server that expects to receive messages protected end-to-end by origin clients, but only if sent by a reverse-proxy as its adjacent hop.

 In such a setup, that check prevents a malicious sender endpoint C from associating the addressing information of the origin server S with the OSCORE Security Context CTX that C and S are sharing.
-Making such an association would compromise the location anonimity of the origin server, as otherwise afforded by the reverse-proxy.
+Making such an association would compromise the location anonymity of the origin server, as otherwise afforded by the reverse-proxy.

 That is, if C gains knowledge of some addressing information ADDR, then C might send a request directly addressed to ADDR and protected with CTX.
 A response protected with CTX would prove that ADDR is in fact the addressing information of S.

-However, after performing and failing the check on the received request, S replies with a 4.01 (Unauthorized) error response that is not protected with CTX, hence preserving the location anonimity of the origin server.
+However, after performing and failing the check on the received request, S replies with a 4.01 (Unauthorized) error response that is not protected with CTX, hence preserving the location anonymity of the origin server.

 ## Hop-Limit Option ## {#sec-security-considerations-hop-limit}